lootanhu/docker-auto-build/nginx-mysql-php72-php56-http2-centos7/README.md

 support HTTP2/HTTPS

 Notes:

+1. All above software are installed by using yum as rpm packages.

-1. MySQL/tengine's preset is not running.
+2. The preset of httpd/MySQL/tengine is not running.

 -----------------